richkisic/OnScreenKeyboard/Readme from Rich.txt

-Hello,
+#redacted#

-The following is my solution to the OnScreenKeyboard problem I received from Truefit.
+The following is my solution to the OnScreenKeyboard problem I received from #redacted#
-I received the problem on the evening of Tuesday, June 14th and I am submitting the pull request at noon on Saturday, June 18th.
-Thank you in advance for the time you spend reviewing my code.
+#redacted#
 The solution is written in C#/WPF and the VS2015 project files are included.
 Please note that .NET Framework 4.5.2 is required to run the binaries.